Joe Biden Says Trump Economic Policies Favored 'Wealthy' Even Before Coronavirus

 Biden was speaking in the wake of the April jobs report, which reported that 20.5 million Americans had lost their jobs that month, spiking unemployment to 14.7% (from a 50-year low of 3.5% just two months before).

-Holding a face mask draped over a pen in his left hand, and reading from a script evidently placed slightly off camera, Biden labored through a presentation that sought to portray Trump as a plutocrat serving his cronies.
+Holding a face mask draped over a pen in his left hand, and reading from a script evidently placed slightly off-camera, Biden labored through a presentation that sought to portray Trump as a plutocrat serving his cronies.

 He claimed that Trump’s economic policies had “three unmistakable failings.”
 First, he said, Trump viewed the economy “only” through the stock market’s performance, claiming Trump had delayed reacting to the virus “to protect the Dow Jones average.”
 Second, he said, Trump’s “entire economic strategy is focused on helping the wealthy and big corporations,” citing the 2017 tax reform bill (which, in fact, raised taxes on the rich in places).
 He claimed Trump had created incentives to shift jobs overseas (when, in fact, Trump had done the opposite).